MITgcm/MITgcm/doc/getting_started/getting_started.rst

   these error messages and/or the standard output from :filelink:`genmake2 <tools/genmake2>` or ``genmake.log`` may provide clues as to the problem.
-If instead you receive a warning message ``Warning: FORTRAN compiler test failed`` at the end of :filelink:`genmake2 <tools/genmake2>` output , :filelink:`genmake2 <tools/genmake2>` is unable to locate the Fortran compiler or a pass a trivial “hello world” Fortran compilation & run test.
-See ``genmake.log`` for errors and/or seek assistance from your system administrator;
+If instead you receive a warning message ``Warning: FORTRAN compiler test failed`` at the end of :filelink:`genmake2 <tools/genmake2>` output , this means that :filelink:`genmake2 <tools/genmake2>` is unable to locate the Fortran compiler or pass a trivial “hello world” Fortran compilation and run test.
+In this case, you should see ``genmake.log`` for errors and/or seek assistance from your system administrator;
   these tests need to pass in order to proceed to the ``make`` steps.